nigelSaysHesHappy/halfMod/README.md

 # halfShell
 halfShell is the real "mod loader".
 It works behind the scenes to communicate between Minecraft and mods. halfMod is the bundled mod with this package, but you can also create your own mods and connect them to halfShell as well.

-halfShell is shared object that wraps around the JVM Environment.
+halfShell is a shared object that wraps around the JVM Environment.
 It creates a shell server of sorts, only IP's defined in the `halfshell.conf` file will be able to connect to this server. `127.0.0.1` is always allowed by default.

 Aside from the obvious ability to connect a halfMod process or other mod to it, you can also `telnet` into halfShell to instantly create a portable Minecraft Console.